Engineering summer program

 Learn about engineering while studying in the automotive capital of the world

-The Wayne State University College of Engineering Summer Program is a unique four-week experience especially designed for undergraduate students attending WSU's partner universities.
+The Wayne State University College of Engineering Summer Program is a unique three-week experience especially designed for undergraduate students attending WSU's partner universities.
 This program allows international students to experience American culture while testing critical thinking skills; expanding their imagination; challenging their creativity; and enriching conversational English language abilities.

 The program integrates day and weekend field trips that are both fun and educational, and allows ample opportunities for exploration and recreational activities.